brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 exemplified by the recent release of [`impl Trait`][impltrait], and the upcoming futures rebuild and addition of [native `async`/`await`][asyncawait].
-It's a pleasure to work with, and it has the most helpful community you can possibly imagine.
+It's a pleasure to work with, and has the most helpful community you can possibly imagine.

 I wrote a piece about [architecting a web application in